-This report introduces the Transportation Demand Management (TDM) plan for the commercial development located at 479 North Pastoria Avenue.
+This report introduces the Transportation Demand Management (TDM) plan for the commercial development located at 815 West Maude Avenue.

-The proposed project site consists of a 2.17 Acre (94,525 Square Feet) vacant lot.
 A site location map can be found on Figure 1.

-The proposed development will consist of a four story building purposed for research and development use with 52,394 Gross Square Feet (GSF) of floor area resulting in a FAR of 55 percent.
+The proposed project site consists of a 0.98 Acre (42,471 Square Feet) lot with an existing 14,540 Square Feet building.
+The proposed development will consist of a three story building purposed for research and development use with 23,340 Gross Square Feet (GSF) of floor area resulting in a FAR of 55 percent.
 A site plan can be found on Figure 2.